Making Jewish History Fun and Interactive

 Do you offer tours in the US?

 Yes!
 I travel annually to the NY area offering tours of the Met and AMNH.
 When in California, I guide at the Getty Villa and Skirball Museum.
-I also visit other states like Atlanta, Chicago, and Baltimore, and I’m open to traveling to meet other homeschool communities.
+I also visit other states like Atlanta, Florida, Chicago, and Baltimore, and I’m open to traveling to meet other homeschool communities.

 What’s the cost?

 ₪50-60 per child/teen + museum admission.
 Parents handle admission fees directly.
 Group discounts are announced when available.
+Rates in the US are in USD, and are slightly different.

 Are there free samples?